vanStaen/spielbetrieb.eu/README.md

 Possible partner roles are:
 1. `events`: overview/management of events for the spielplan
-1. `sales`: overview/management of tickets for their events
+2. `tickets`: overview/management of tickets for their events
+3. `sales`: overview/management of shop listings for their store
-3. `analytics`: special access to some more data regarding their page/events/tickets sale.
+4. `analytics`: special access to some more data regarding their page/events/tickets sale.

 ### Table Event | Dynamical parameters